Mad-Ez-Domains

 Turn Off Comments for a Clutter-Free Site

-To handle spam comments on our WordPress site, I’ve found the most effective solution is simply turning off comments entirely.
+To handle spam comments on our WordPress site, I’ve found that the most effective solution is to turn off comments entirely.
 Since comments don’t add value to my agency’s site and are often just a gateway for spam, disabling them helps keep the site clean and clutter-free.

-This is a straightforward solution, and it also eliminates the need to deal with plugins or manual moderation.
-If comments are necessary for certain posts or a blog, I’d recommend using a plugin like Akismet, which automatically detects and filters out most spam, saving you time and effort in moderation.
+This is a straightforward solution and eliminates the need to deal with plugins or manual moderation.
+Suppose comments are necessary for specific posts or a blog.
+In that case, I’d recommend using a plugin like Akismet, which automatically detects and filters out most spam, saving you time and effort in moderation.
 But for our site, turning off comments altogether has been the most efficient way to avoid spam entirely.

 Kyle Morris, CEO / Founder, LawTurbo